Nebria paradisi

-Nebria paradisi is a species of ground beetle in the Nebriinae subfamily that can be found in the northern part US state of Oregon.
+Nebria paradisi, the paradise gazelle beetle, is a species of ground beetle in the Nebriinae subfamily that can be found in the northern part US state of Oregon.
 On July 20, 1927, 3 species were discovered in Paradise Valley, Wisconsin.
 According to A. Smetana, the species are widespread throughout the United States.
 This species was formerly called Nebria vandykei.

+The species may be found at the margins of streams and snowfields.
+Adults are brachypterous, nocturnal and carnivorous.